 Suppose the target is bound to the account / global level.
 In that case, only users with a Global role can list/view/change or otherwise interact with that target.
 Depending on their role in a global/account context, what they can do on the target may vary.

-• A user with access to a specific team can only access targets that belong to that team
+With a specific team scope, he/she will only have access to targets that belong to that team

 Note that a target can only belong to a team at once.